ruben-ilciuc/custom-amplify-auth/README.md

 Well, it depends on what you store.
 In our care `state.auth` is an object that has message and status as properties; in this case we can destruct the `auth` object and get what we need from it.

-I'm using [PrimeReact](https://www.primefaces.org/primereact) as UI Components and they have a `Message` component and it has states (severity as they call): _success, info, warn, error_.
+I'm using [PrimeReact](https://www.primefaces.org/primereact) as UI Components and they have a `Message` component and it has states (severity as they call it): _success, info, warn, error_.

-And this custom component will be imported in all our component where a feedback is needed or you can import it once in the `App.tsx`.
+And this custom component will be imported in all our components where feedback is needed otherwise you can import it once in the `App.tsx`.

 - **Create a route for this page**